matt6gsr/nc-news-backend/README.md

 describe.only('/topics', () => {
 ```

-To run specific tests for individual queries, insert `.only` after `it`:
+To run specific tests for individual queries, open the `index.spec.js` file and insert `.only` after `it` in the desired test:

 ```
 it('GET returns an array of objects containing all topics and a status code 200', () => {